ntm-development/weeby-js/README.md

 I am currently maintaining this during my spare time, so if you would like to support me, Feel free to do so by donating [here](https://buymeacoffee.com/ntmnathan) on Buy me a coffee.

 Also, don't forget to star the repo! 😋

+## ⚖️ License
+The `GNU General Public License v3.0` applies to this repository.
+Please see the `LICENSE` file to learn more.